Navigating Environmental Health

 To mitigate the spread of foodborne illness, the Department of Health (DOH) will work with all other food-service and hospitality industry establishments such as cafeterias, civic and fraternal organizations, and bars and lounges that do not prepare food.
 These inspections will be risk-based meaning that establishments and operations that pose a larger threat to the public getting sick will be inspected more frequently, while those that pose less of a risk will be inspected less.

-Get Started Creating Your Plan Review with Liquor License Professionals
+Get Started Creating Your Plan Review With Our Florida Restaurant License Consultants

 Commonly Cited Health Issues